cfpb/django-flags/README.md

 from flags.urls import flagged_url, flagged_urls
 ```

+Flagged URLs are an alternative to [flagging views with decorators](https://github.com/cfpb/wagtail-flags#flag_checkflag_name-state-fallbacknone-kwargs).

 #### `flagged_url(flag_name, regex, view, kwargs=None, name=None, state=True, fallback=None)`

 Make a URL depend on the state of a feature flag. `flagged_url()` can be used in place of Django's `url()`.

-`fallback` can be a a set of `include()`ed patterns, but the regular expressions in the fallback includes must match the regular expression for the URL or includes *exactly*.
+The `view` and the `fallback` can both be a a set of `include()`ed patterns but any matching URL patterns in the includes must match *exactly* in terms of regular expression, keyword arguments, and name, otherwise a `404` may be unexpectedly raised.

+If a `fallback` is not given the flagged url will raise a `404` if the flag state does not match the required `state`.

 ```python
 urlpatterns = [